Home > Ice Cream and Frozen Treats > Strawberry Lemonade Granita Parfaits

 • Lemonade – I used store-bought lemonade.
 But you could certainly use your own homemade version.

-• Sweeten to Taste – You may find diluting the lemonade with sparkling water reduces the sweetness.
+• Sweeten to Taste – You may find diluting the lemonade with sparkling water reduces the sweetness of the granita.
 If so, sprinkle a little sugar into the liquid before freezing.

 • Enjoy Immediately – Since the granita is frozen, it will eventually melt.
 The dessert is best enjoyed right after it is assembled.